nadeemn/fitchjs/README.md

 FitchJS is a web app written in JavaScript that lets users construct proofs in a Fitch-style natural deduction system, and export verified proofs in plain text or LaTeX.
 It is a modification of the [LemmoNaDe](https://github.com/mrieppel/LemmoNaDe) program, and implements a similar rule set adapted to a Fitch notation.
 I am no longer actively developing this program.
 [FitchFX](https://github.com/mrieppel/FitchFX) is a newer version, with a slightly different syntax for quantifiers and a different set of rules (corresponding to those in my remix of the [forall x logic textbook](https://github.com/mrieppel/forallxsyr)).

-A live version of the program is [here](http://mrieppel.github.io/fitchjs/).
+A live version of the program under development is [here](http://nadeemn.github.io/fitchjs/).

+The original live version is [here](https://mrieppel.github.io/fitchjs/)

 Here's a brief description of the content of the various javascript files: